A little bit of exercise helps people improve their memory and brain function, according to a new study.

 A recent study shows moderate exercise may prevent the onset of AD by slowing memory decline, an early symptom of the disease.

 The finding is based on more than 1,700 adults aged 65 and older who didn’t have dementia at the study’s start.
 Remember, Dementia isn’t a normal part of aging, but it becomes more common with age.
 Alzheimer’s is the most common form of dementia in older adults.
+Senior care facilities like Assured Assisted Living provide art and music therapy and games to get their bodies and minds working.
 Those who reported exercising at least three times per week were nearly a third less likely to develop dementia — primarily Alzheimer’s — over six years.

 Researchers randomly assigned older adults at increased risk of dementia into either a 24-week exercise program or an education program.
 Participants in the exercise program were encouraged to exercise three times a week for 50 minutes, with the most frequently recommended activity being walking.
 Cognitive function was evaluated over 18 months.

 Using a standard test of cognition used with Alzheimer’s patients, researchers found that those in the exercise group had better scores.
 They also performed better on a dementia rating scale.
 Researchers said that the gains were small, but so was the amount of activity.
 Also, they said that delaying the onset of dementia by just a year per patient would mean 9.2 million fewer cases worldwide.